apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 If the output of this phase reports that the amount of garbage is beyond a certain threshold, the system creates a new generation and goes on with the next phase.

 Compaction executes after a new generation is created.
-The purpose of compaction is to identify data that is currently used by the user.
-Once the system has a clear picture of which pieces of data the user is currently using, everything is copied to the new generation.
-This phase might be very time consuming depending on the size of the repository.
-The bigger the repository, the more has to be copied to the new generation.
+The purpose of compaction is to create a compact representation of the current generation.
+For this the current generation is copied to the new generation leaving out anything from the current generation that is not reachable anymore.
+Starting with Oak 1.8 compaction can operate in either of two modes: full compaction and tail compaction.
+Full compaction copies all revisions pertaining to the current generation to the new generation.
+In contrast tail compaction only copies the most recent ones.
+The two compaction modes differ in usage of system resources and how much time they consume.
+While full compaction is more thorough overall, it usually requires much more time, disk spice and disk IO than tail compaction.

 Cleanup is the last phase of garbage collection and kicks in as soon as compaction is done.
 Once relevant data is safe in the new generation, old and unused data from a previous generation can be removed.
 This phase locates outdated pieces of data from one of the oldest generations and removes it from the system.
 This is the only phase where data is actually deleted and disk space is finally freed.
+The amount of freed disk space depends on the preceding compaction operation.
+In general cleanup can free less space after a tail compaction than after a full compaction.
+However, this only becomes effective a further garbage collection cycle due to the system always retaining a total of two generations.

 ### <a name="offline-garbage-collection"/> Offline Garbage Collection